RatseerOfRattesse/COAWiki/docs/Story/Mainline Story/Advent of the Haelborne.md

 ???+ tip

     I recommend using [this PDF](https://file.garden/Zi28N2lFSSn-KxkR/coa/COA%20I%20-%20Advent%20of%20the%20Haelborne.pdf) version instead of this article - it is more polished and the PDF format allows me to make it more visually appealing.
-Do note that it isn't updated as frequently and is currently outdated.

 ???+ tip